-- The Downs-Jones Library requires two weeks' notice before any event can be staged in the library. - Event organizers must visit the library at least three days before the event, preferably earlier, to evaluate the space. - Huston-Tillotson and the Downs-Jones Library reserve the right to refuse events and reservations, if the event is disruptive to university operations, destructive of or damaging to university property, too large for the requested venue, or misrepresented to university staff.
+- The Downs-Jones Library requires two weeks' notice before any event can be staged in the library. - Event organizers must visit the library at least three days before the event, preferably earlier, to evaluate the space. - Guests are required to observe all health and safety procedures related to COVID-19 as mandated by Huston-Tillotson University. - Huston-Tillotson and the Downs-Jones Library reserve the right to refuse events and reservations if the event is disruptive to university operations, destructive of or damaging to university property, too large for the requested venue, or misrepresented to university staff.